Can you tell me about the programs you offer and what makes ACC different from the other schools in the Austin area?

 We are very active in our industry and in community service programs.
 The department is involved in events around the city and students are asked to assist with various duties.
 These events allow students to gain real work experience and to network with industry members.

-We offer job and internship placement assistance, departmental advising to ALL HAMG, MEEP, & TRVM students each semester, professional development activities free to the students, and industry networking activities.
+We offer job and internship placement assistance, departmental advising to all hospitality and meeting & event planning students each semester, professional development activities free to the students, and industry networking activities.

 What are the requirements for entering each of the programs?

 Students seeking to enter into the programs must first complete the ACC application process.
 Once they have completed the application, visited with an ACC counselor then they must meet with an advisor in our department.
 When the students meets with the departmental advisor, the discussion will center around the degree track the student desires to follow and the student and advisor will review course offerings.

 Associate of Applied Science Degree in Hospitality Management Baccalaureate Prep (designed to complete most basic courses and then transfer to a 4 year institution)

 Associate of Applied Science Degree in Hotel and Restaurant Specialization

 Associate of Applied Science Degree in Meeting & Event Planning

 - Associates of Applied Science in Culinary and Hospitality Entrepreneurship

 I have taken classes at another school, will my credits transfer?